UJumesh/UJUmesh/README.md

 <p align="center">
   <b>Legend:</b> 🐍 Python 35% • 💠 C++ 25% • 🟨 JavaScript 20% • ☕ Java 10% • 🔵 C 5% • 🧡 HTML/CSS 5%
 </p>

-> Tip: To adjust the chart, change the **stroke-dasharray** values (first number is the % segment).
-Keep their sum = 100 and update the offsets to stack segments (I pre-stacked them in order).

 ---